Academic Program Policies

 In such cases the Dean of Graduate School may order the discontinuation of that student upon obtaining permission from the President, and with endorsement of the decision by the Curriculum and Examinations Committee.

-8.8 Year 8 of Enrollment Onward (To 10 Year Limit of Enrollment)
+8.8 Year 7 of Enrollment Onward (To 10 Year Limit of Enrollment)

-With enrollment at OIST limited to ten years, by year eight of enrollment measures will be put in place to ensure students are able to submit their thesis, and successfully pass examination, without unnecessary delay.
+With enrollment at OIST limited to ten years, by year seven of enrollment measures will be put in place to ensure students are able to submit their thesis, and successfully pass examination, without unnecessary delay.

-The Curriculum and Examinations Committee will be informed of all students who are in their eighth (and ninth) year(s) of enrollment, and the research plan will be submitted for the Committee’s perusal.
+The Curriculum and Examinations Committee will be informed of all students who are in their seventh year of enrollment onwards, and the completion plan will be submitted for the Committee’s perusal.
 The Curriculum and Examinations Committee may at their discretion call for further measures.

 9. Cessation of Supervision Policy